 Located on the edge of Foster Reservoir, just east of Sweet Home, Sunnyside is a paradise for anyone who loves water sports.
 Camping, water skiing, fishing, and jet skiing are just a few of the activities that make this 98-acre park one of the most popular sites in the Willamette Valley.

 - 3-night minimum for Memorial Day & Labor Day holidays.
+2-night minimum for all weekends.

 - Extra vehicle fee of $7.00 per night.
 Extra Vehicle classification chart.